corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

 ## Using the PRF extension

 The WebAuthn [PRF extension](https://w3c.github.io/webauthn/#prf-extension) (backed by the CTAP2 `hmac-secret` extension) lets you derive a stable, high-entropy secret from a passkey.
-Because the secret never leaves the authenticator and is reproducible on every authentication, it is a good building block for client side encryption (for example to seed a symmetric key that encrypts a user's data).
+The underlying key material never leaves the authenticator, and the derived secret is reproducible on every authentication, so it is a good building block for client-side encryption (for example to seed a symmetric key that encrypts a user's data).

-You pass a base64url encoded `prf` salt into the register and authenticate requests, and read the derived secret back from `clientExtensionResults`.
+You pass a base64url-encoded `prf` salt into the registration and authentication requests, and read the derived secret back from `clientExtensionResults`.

 ### Platform support